List of interactive geometry software: GeoKone.NET

 GeoKone.NET is an interactive recursive natural geometry (or "sacred geometry") generator that runs in a web browser.
 GeoKone allows the user to create geometric figures using naturalistic rules of recursive copying, such as the golden ratio.

 Geolog

 Geolog is a logic programming language for finitary geometric logic.

 Geometry Expressions

 Geometry Expressions does symbolic geometry.
 It uses real symbolic inputs and returns real and symbolic outputs.
-It emphasises use with a computer algebra system (CAS), as well as exporting and sharing via interactive HTML5, Lua and OS X dashboard widget apps.
+It emphasises use with a computer algebra system (CAS), and exporting and sharing via interactive HTML5, Lua, and macOS dashboard widget apps.